-Jay Arthur Sterrenberg is a New York based filmmaker, editor and educator whose work has appeared in theaters, on HBO, Arte, ESPN, PBS and TIME.com.
-He's the co-founder of the Meerkat Media Collective.
+Jay Arthur Sterrenberg is a Canadian American documentary director & editor whose work has appeared in theaters, on HBO, Arte, CNN, ESPN and PBS.

 In 2005, Jay co-founded the Meerkat Media Collective, an award winning collective and co-operatively run production company that prioritize shared authorship and skillsharing within their creative process.
-He edited, photographed and co-directed the collective's first feature length documentary Stages (New Day Films, 2010) which won Best Documentary and the Audience Award when it premiered at the HBO New York International Latino Film Festival.
-He also co-directed, produced, photographed and edited their newest feature documentary Brasslands (2013) which has screened around the world including Rotterdam, Los Angeles Film Festival, CPH:DOX and a huge Rooftop Films New York premiere event with four live brass bands and an audience of over 2,000 people.
+He edited, photographed and co-directed the collective's two feature length documentary STAGES (New Day Films, 2010) and BRASSLANDS (The Orchard, 2013) which has screened around the world including Rotterdam, Los Angeles Film Festival, and CPH:DOX.
+His short documentary PUBLIC MONEY is an observed portrait of an experiment in participatory democracy in Meerkat’s home neighborhood of Sunset Park.